 Flexible Capacity Options¶

-To accommodate any use case and to maximize cost and performance efficiencies, DIDWW customers can choose from 3 capacity options: flat-rate, metered and hybrid.
+To accommodate any use case and to maximize cost and performance efficiency, DIDWW customers can choose from 3 capacity options: flat-rate, metered and hybrid.

 The flat-rate capacity option offers two types of channels - dedicated and shared.
 A dedicated channel is allocated to a single DID, and is suitable for customers with a predictable call volume for that specific DID.
 Shared channels are shared amongst a number of DIDs, and are applicable to customers with a predictable inbound call volume, and who wish to maximize efficiency and share their call capacity amongst multiple DIDs.